crmcleod/cragglio/README.md

 - [npm](https://www.npmjs.com/) (Node Package Manager) installed

 - Clone this repository
-- Open a terminal and navigate to the route of this project
+- Open a terminal and navigate to the root of this project
 - Run `npm i` and handle any dependency issues if needed
 - Run `npm run start`
 - Enjoy!